-Are you ready to submit your application to study with us, but you are worried you might have missed something?
-Not to worry, we have prepared a final checklist to submitting your application!
+Are you ready to submit your application to study with us but feel worried you might have missed something?
+Take a look at our final application checklist for peace of mind before hitting submit!

 Follow this step-by-step checklist, and to check you have covered everything you need to submit a perfect application.

 Step 1: contact details

 - Have you used an email address that you check regularly?
 The outcome of your application will be communicated to you via email, so you must ensure to log in regularly after the application deadline!

 - Did you list at least one academic reference?
 Or at least two for the MSc?

 - If you have completed/are completing a master’s degree, you are required to include a reference from your supervisor or course director.
 Have you included this?

 - Have you used verifiable professional or institutional email addresses for all references?

 - Have you warned your referees that they will need to provide a reference for you?
 They will need to submit their reference by midday on 6 January 2023.
 Are they aware of this?
 Have you warned them they should use official letter-headed paper for the reference whenever possible?

 - Have you listed all higher education qualifications you have completed?
 You must list all bachelor, master’s, and doctorate degrees you have undertaken or are currently undertaking.